 The Clockmaker's Daughter

-From the bestselling author of The House at Riverton and The Secret Keeper, Kate Morton brings us her trademark mix of secrets, lies, and intricately layered mysteries in The Clockmaker's Daughter.
+From the bestselling author of The House at Riverton and The Forgotten Garden, Kate Morton brings us her trademark mix of secrets, lies, and intricately layered mysteries in The Clockmaker's Daughter.

 My real name, no one remembers.

 The truth about that summer, no one else knows.

 In the depths of a nineteenth-century winter, a little girl is abandoned in the narrow streets of London.
 Adopted by a mysterious stranger, she becomes in turn a thief, a friend, a muse, and a lover.
 Then, in the summer of 1862, shortly after her eighteenth birthday, she retreats with a group of artists to a beautiful house on a quiet bend of the Upper Thames . . .
 Tensions simmer and, one hot afternoon, a gunshot rings out.
 A woman is killed, another disappears, and the truth of what happened slips through the cracks of time.